codenewbies/ruby-monday/README.md

 ### How to contribute
 This project uses pull requests to make sure your code is looked at by others, and we have a truly collaborative system.
 Here's what to do:

+- Join our Slack community and tell your host you want to join the project
+- accept invite from github to join as a collaborator
 - look through the issues list and pick a feature you want to work on
 - clone repo
 - make a feature branch